richgel999/lzham_codec/README.md

 <h3>Platforms/Compiler Support</h3>

 LZHAM currently officially supports x86/x64 Linux, iOS, OSX, and Windows x86/x64.
 Android support is coming next.
 It should be easy to retarget by modifying the macros in lzham_core.h.
-Early alphas were tested on Xbox 360 (PPC, big endian).
+Early alphas were tested on Xbox 360 (PPC, big endian).</p>

-LZHAM has optional support for multithreaded compression.
+<p>LZHAM has optional support for multithreaded compression.
 It supports gcc built-ins or Windows API's for atomic ops.
-For threading, it supports OSX specific pthreads, generic phthreads, or Windows API's.
+For threading, it supports OSX
+specific pthreads, generic phthreads, or Windows API's.</p>

-For compilers, I've tested with gcc, clang, and MSVC 2008 and 2010.
+<p>For compilers, I've tested with gcc, clang, and MSVC 2008 and 2010.</p>

 <h3>API</h3>